Asthma Care

 Chronic Obstructive Pulmonary Disease

 An estimated 3 million people are affected by COPD in the UK .It is estimated that 2 million people have COPD which remains undiagnosed.
 It is a lung disease which obstructs the airflow in the lungs.
-Most patients are not diagnosed until they are in their fifties.
-The disease is progressive and is the result of chronic inflamation, which is usually the result of tobacco smoke.
+Most patients are not diagnosed until they are in their 50's.
+The disease is progressive and is the result of chronic inflammation, which is usually the result of tobacco smoke.
 The effective management of COPD includes assessment and monitoring of the disease and its progression and prevention of infection.
-The Service is led by Diane Sinclair, one of our Practice Nurses, who arranges to call you in yearly for an appointment to ensure that you take part in a comprehensive assessment of lung function (Spirometry) is performed.
-Please ensure that you bring all of your medicines/treatment related to your COPD with you to the appointment.
+In order to monitor your condition we will send out COPD Questionnaires for patients to complete.
+This will allow us to assess how well controlled your condition is and whether further intervention is needed.

 Coronary Heart Disease (CHD)